Phoenix Vehicular Manslaughter Lawyer

 Under Arizona law, someone may receive an aggressive driving charge if they operate a vehicle at an unsafe speed and break at least two of these laws:

-• Fail to follow traffic signs (like a stop sign)
+• Failing to follow traffic signs (like a stop sign)

-• Drive in a way that endangers another car or person
+• Driving in a way that endangers another car or person

-• Pass or overtake another vehicle by driving off the road or pavement
+• Passing or overtaking another vehicle by driving off the road or pavement

 If you get an aggressive driving charge in Arizona and it causes another person’s death, you may also receive a manslaughter conviction.